phillipm-developer/PhillipMiguelMarkovic_T3A1-A/README.md

 ### React.js (Frontend Library)

 React.js is a JavaScript library for building user interfaces.
 It allows for the creation of dynamic and interactive frontend components.
-In the book exchange application, React.js will be used to develop the user interface, including pages for user registration and login, book listing, search results, user inventory management, and notification display.
+In the book exchange application, React.js will be used to develop the user interface, including pages for user registration and login, book listing, search results, user inventory management, and messaging display.
 React's component-based architecture enables the development of reusable UI components that enhance the user experience.

 ### Node.js (Runtime Environment)